olewsaa/Yacht-computer/wifi2wifi/Readme.md

 systemctl stop dnsmasq
 ```

-Edit the files below, use the files in this repository as hints or just copy and replace the original.
+Edit the files below, use the files in this repository as hints or just
-Remember to make a copy of the original ones, your files might not be identical.
-My distribution
+copy and replace the original.
+Remember to make a copy of the original
-is *Raspbian GNU/Linux 9*, *Linux raspberrypi 4.14.79-v7+ #1159*.
-I have used nano as emacs will take up too much space on the limited micro-sd card, more on cleaning
-up unwanted packages below.
+ones, your files might not be identical.

 ```
 nano /etc/dhcpcd.conf
 mv /etc/dnsmasq.conf /etc/dnsmasq.conf.orig